Opalinium/nocturna-docs/terms.md

 - Use of premium features or custom branding
 - Use or misuse of automatic nickname patterns (premium feature)
 - Use or misuse of welcome/goodbye message features (premium feature)
-- Use or misuse of game metrics, levelling, or starboard features
+- Use or misuse of metrics, levelling, or starboard features
 - Disputes with Patreon regarding billing or subscriptions
 - Disputes with Top.gg regarding voting or bot listings